-- a.
-Lessen congestion in the streets; - b.
-Secure safety from fires, panic and other dangers; - c.
-Provide adequate light and air; - d.
-Prevent overcrowding of land; - e.
-Avoid undue concentration of population; - f.
-Facilitate the adequate provision of transportation, solid waste facilities, water, - g. sewerage, schools, parks, child day care; - h.
-Assure proper use of natural resources and other public requirements; and - i.
-Give reasonable consideration to, among other things, the character of the area involved and its peculiar suitability for particular uses, as well as with a view to conserving the value of buildings and encouraging the most appropriate use of land throughout the municipality.
+- A. Lessen congestion in the streets; - B. Secure safety from fires, panic and other dangers; - C. Provide adequate light and air; - D. Prevent overcrowding of land; - E. Avoid undue concentration of population; - F. Facilitate the adequate provision of transportation, solid waste facilities, water, sewerage, schools, parks, child day care; - G. Assure proper use of natural resources and other public requirements; and - H. Give reasonable consideration to, among other things, the character of the area involved and its peculiar suitability for particular uses, as well as with a view to conserving the value of buildings and encouraging the most appropriate use of land throughout the municipality.